Designing a Labor Intelligence System

 Manual before agentic setup flow

-The first 4 months were purely manual perfecting setup so opt-out clients got a clean experience, and so we knew exactly what inputs and outputs to hand the ML team.
+The first 4 months were manual so setup was clean before we handed inputs and outputs to ML.

 Solution 2